wbfw109/study-core/src/python/wbfw109/algorithms/baekjoon/README.md

     - according to those rules, use proper **data structures**
       - list, tuple, set
       - stack, deque, heap
   - can function be terminated early (; **Early stopping**)?
-  - simulation
+    - class Exception can be used.

-- Sort
+- Sorting
   - **design** elaborately loop that have exclusive range by using explicit pointers.
     - divide list into proper range in order to apply some rules.
-  - Parametric search with Bisection method
-  - 🛍️ e.g.
+  - 🛍️ e.g. 3SUM, Partial sum

-    - 3SUM
+- Simulations

-- Graph
+  - Combinations
-  - variants of BFS
+  - BFS types
-    - exploration with stop **by distance**.
+    - exploration stop **by depth**.
-    - use queue whose elements are **hashable** data.
+    - to use deque whose elements are **hashable** data
     - data structure which represents explored points could be (**container** of boolean type **|** **set** type whose elements are hashable data).
   - Minimum spanning Tree
+  - Parametric search with (Bisection method | others)